jrycw/gt-django/README.md

 ### Introduction

-This guide will walk you through setting up a Django project named `core` and creating a simple application, `gt`, which will render a table using the `GT` library.
+This guide will walk you through setting up a Django project named `core` and creating a simple application, `gt`, which will render a table using the `Great Tables` library.

 ### Steps